Etosha National Park

 Etosha National Park is a national park in northwestern Namibia and one of the largest national parks in Africa.
 It was proclaimed a game reserve in March 1907 in Ordinance 88 by the Governor of German South West Africa, Friedrich von Lindequist.
-It was designated as Wildschutzgebiet in 1958, and was elevated to the status of a national park in 1967 by an act of parliament of the Republic of South Africa.
-It spans an area of 22270 km2 and gets its name from the large Etosha pan which is almost entirely within the park.
+It was designated as Wildschutzgebiet in 1958, and was awarded the status of national park in 1967, by an act of parliament of the Republic of South Africa.
+It spans an area of 22270 km2 and was named after the large Etosha pan which is almost entirely within the park.
 With an area of 4760 km2, the Etosha pan covers 23% of the total area of the national park.
 The area is home to hundreds of species of mammals, birds and reptiles, including several threatened and endangered species such as the black rhinoceros.
-Sixty-one black rhinoceros were killed during poaching in Namibia during 2022, 46 of whom were killed in Etosha.
+Sixty-one black rhinoceros were killed during poaching in Namibia during 2022, 46 of which were killed in Etosha.

 The park is located in the Kunene region and shares boundaries with the regions of Oshana, Oshikoto and Otjozondjupa.

 History

 Areas north of the Etosha pan were inhabited by Ovambo people, while various Otjiherero-speaking groups lived immediately outside the current park boundaries.
-The areas inside the park close to the Etosha pan had Khoisan-speaking Hai//om people.
+The areas inside the park close to the Etosha pan were inhabited by Khoisan-speaking Hai//om people.